 The aim of this course is to equip students with the skills to perform and interpret Bayesian statistical analyses.
 The first part of the course is devoted to describing the fundamentals of Bayesian inference by examining some simple Bayesian models.
 More complicated models will then be explored, including linear regression and hierarchical models in a Bayesian framework.
 Bayesian computational methods, especially Markov Chain Monte Carlo methods will progressively be introduced as motivated by the models discussed.
 Emphasis will also be placed on model checking and evaluation.

 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate the role of the prior distribution in Bayesian inference and be able to articulate the usage of non-informative priors and conjugate priors;
+- Demonstrate in detail the role of the prior distribution in Bayesian inference and be able to articulate the usage of non-informative priors and conjugate priors.

-- Perform Bayesian computation using Markov chain Monte Carlo methods using R; and,
+- Perform Bayesian computation using Markov chain Monte Carlo methods using R.

 - Demonstrate how Bayesian Methods can be used to solve real world problems, including forming a hypothesis, collecting and analysing data, and reaching appropriate conclusions.